aawadat/artella-ai/doc/api/process.md

 added: REPLACEME
 -->

-> Stability: 1 - Experimental
+> Stability: 1.1 - Active Development

 * `ref` {Object | Function} The reference to the resource that is being tracked.
 * `callback` {Function} The callback function to be called when the resource